ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

 Basic research dump (fields and summaries)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic research dump generates a ZIP file.
-The ZIP file contains one TSV
+This option allows you to download a spreadsheet or similar file that contains
-(tab-separated value) file for every current task [#current]_, and includes raw
+one worksheet for every current task [#current]_, and includes raw data and
-data and summary measures (e.g. total scores).
+summary measures (e.g. total scores).

 .. note::